 The Philadelphia Eagles are a professional football team that competes in the National Football League (NFL) in the league's National Football Conference (NFC) East division.
 The Eagles franchise was established in 1933 when Bart Bell and Lud Wray purchased the former Frankford Yellow Jackets for 2,500 U.S. dollars.
-The Eagles’ franchise value has grown to around 2.75 billion U.S. dollars as of 2018.
+The Eagles’ franchise value grew to around 4.9 billion U.S. dollars in 2022.

-The team has so far appeared in three Super Bowls — losing the first two times the team made it to the championchip game.
+The team has so far appeared in four Super Bowls — losing the first two times the team made it to the championship game.
 In 2018, the Philadelphia Eagles defeated the New England Patriots in Super Bowl LII to win their first Super Bowl championship.
+In 2023, the Eagles lost out in the championship game to the Kansas City Chiefs.
 The Eagles won three NFL championships in 1948, 1949, and 1960 prior to the NFL-AFL merger in 1970.
-The team is also known for its intense rivalry with the New York Giants, as well as its historically high-profile rivalry with the Washington Redskins.
+The team is also known for its intense rivalry with the New York Giants, as well as its historically high-profile rivalry with the Washington Commanders.

 The team is currently owned by Boston businessman Jeffrey Lurie, together with his former wife Christina Weiss Lurie, who received a sizeable ownership stake as part of the divorce settlement.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date